Anmol-Singh-Jaggi/Sign-Language-Recognition/README.md

 **Usage:**

-You can directly start classifying new images using the pre-trained models (the `.pkl` files in `data/generated/output/<model_name>/`) trained using [this dataset](https://drive.google.com/drive/folders/0Bw239KLrN7zoNkU5elZMRkc4TU0?usp=sharing):
+You can directly start classifying new images using the pre-trained models (the `.pkl` files in `data/generated/output/<model_name>/`) trained using the above dataset:

       python predict_from_file.py <model-name>

 Note that the pre-generated model files do not contain the file for `knn` due to its large size.
-If you want to use `knn`, then download it separately from [here](https://drive.google.com/open?id=0Bw239KLrN7zoMWRCRjBTUUhtY1U) and place it in `data/generated/output/knn/`.
+If you want to use `knn`, then download it separately from [here](https://drive.google.com/drive/folders/0Bw239KLrN7zoZ0dNZHFhdlI5ZFU?resourcekey=0-bME2qAFVHS_lKv7WgO-tLQ) and place it in `data/generated/output/knn/`.
 The models available by default are `svm` and `logistic`.

 The above workflow can be executed using *`run_quick.sh`*.